 In order to improve the activity of volcanic ash, pretreatment methods such as screening, grinding and chemical excitation are widely used.
 Ahmad J et al. [18] sieved wheat straw ash at 75 μm to achieve 69.94% SiO2+Al2O3+Fe2O3, which met the standard of Class F fly ash.
-Rößler et al. [19] and Cordeiro G et al. [20] showed that rice husk ash (RHA) grinding had an optimal time to balance the specific surface area (SSA) with compressive strength, and that too long (e.g., 240 minutes) would reduce SSA.
-Qudoos A et al. [21-23] proposed that the morphology of wheat straw ash particles could be homogenized ≥ 60 min by ball milling. de Lima C P F et al. [24] removed contaminants such as K2O and CaO and increased the amorphous SiO2 content by soaking and finely grinding corn straw ash with citric acid.
+Rößler et al. [19] and Cordeiro et al. [20] showed that rice husk ash (RHA) grinding had an optimal time to balance the specific surface area (SSA) with compressive strength, and that too long (e.g., 240 minutes) would reduce SSA.
+Qudoos et al. [21-23] proposed that the morphology of wheat straw ash particles could be homogenized ≥ 60 min by ball milling. de Lima C P F et al. [24] removed contaminants such as K2O and CaO and increased the amorphous SiO2 content by soaking and finely grinding corn straw ash with citric acid.
 Wang et al. [25] confirmed the addition of 5% Na2SO4 or CaCl2· H2O can improve the performance of switchgrass ash-cement systems.

 The content of biomass ash significantly affects the performance of cement concrete.
 Rajamma R et al. [26] found that the water requirement spiked when the biomass ash (BFA) content was > 20%.
 Liu et al. [27] pointed out that the increase of rice husk ash (RHA) content would reduce the fluidity of mortar, but Liu Li [28] showed that RHA could improve concrete workability and prepare C40 self-compacting concrete with a larger water-cement ratio (W/B≥0.5).
-In terms of mechanical properties, Li Q et al. [29] found that 4% corn straw ash (CSA) could maintain the early strength of fly ash/cement systems.
-Agwa I S et al. [30] and Aksoğan O et al. [31] confirmed that the content of 5%~10% straw ash (RSA) or straw ash could increase the strength, while the high content (20%~30%) led to the decrease of strength.
-Amin M N et al.[32] found that the increase in wheat straw ash (WSA) content reduced the compressive strength of mortar and concrete, but the strength activity index still met the ASTM-C618 standard.
-Bheel N et al. [33] and Nagrockiene D et al. [34] showed that the compressive strength could be optimized by 5%~10%, and the compressive strength was increased by 17.8% at 7d with 5% content.
+In terms of mechanical properties, Li et al. [29] found that 4% corn straw ash (CSA) could maintain the early strength of fly ash/cement systems.
+Agwa et al. [30] and Aksoğan et al. [31] confirmed that the content of 5%~10% straw ash (RSA) or straw ash could increase the strength, while the high content (20%~30%) led to the decrease of strength.
+Amin et al.[32] found that the increase in wheat straw ash (WSA) content reduced the compressive strength of mortar and concrete, but the strength activity index still met the ASTM-C618 standard.
+Bheel et al. [33] and Nagrockiene et al. [34] showed that the compressive strength could be optimized by 5%~10%, and the compressive strength was increased by 17.8% at 7d with 5% content.
 Martinez-Lage I et al. [35] further pointed out that 10% biomass ash content can make the 7D strength of concrete reach 92% of the 28D strength, which is better than the 87% of the benchmark concrete.

 In summary, the pozzolana activity of biomass ash is affected by the characteristics of raw materials, pretreatment process and dosage, and the working and mechanical properties of concrete can be effectively balanced by optimizing the calcination temperature (such as 600°C), mechanical grinding (controlling SSA) and chemical excitation (Na2SO4/CaCl2), and controlling the dosage (5%~15%).